Corruption-robust exploration in episodic reinforcement learning: Instantiation to tabular MDPs

-\paragraph{Sensitivity of model estimates to corruptions.} We now reason about the sensitivity of the global and subsampled model estimates to corruptions.
-This is formalized by the next two lemmas. \onespace \begin{lemma} On the event $\eventglest$, the following hold simultaneously for all $k \in [K]$ and $\xa \in \states \times \actions$:
+\xhdr{Sensitivity of model estimates to corruptions.} Next we reason about the sensitivity of global and subsampled model estimates to corruptions via the next two lemmas. \begin{lemma} On the event $\eventglest$, simultaneously for all $k \in [K]$ and $\xa \in \states \times \actions$, it holds: